Club: Derby County FC | Opening: 1997 | Capacity: 33,597 seats

 In later years, a few thousand additional seats were added to the stadium, resulting in its current capacity.

 In 2006, Derby announced plans to expand the stadium with another 10,000 seats, though contingent on Derby staying in the Premier League.
 The relegation of the club following their first season in the Premier League ended these plans.

-Pride Park Stadium got renamed iPro Stadium in December 2013 following the agreement of a £7-million sponsorship deal with iPro.
+Pride Park Stadium got renamed iPro Stadium in December 2013 following a sponsorship deal, but got name back Pride Park Stadium in 2016.